 Infectious disease preparedness activities also encompass research on emerging diseases (e.g. SARS), antibiotic resistance, zoonoses (infections passed between animals and humans), respiratory tract infections (e.g. influenza), sexually transmitted infections, tuberculosis, foodborne illness, vaccine-preventable illnesses, and the adherence to and efficacy of Denmark’s national vaccination programmes.

 The Danish National Biobank is a unique part of Denmark’s national research infrastructure that supports Danish research in the health sciences.
-In 2018, the biobank housed approximately 9 million biological samples and was home to a biobank register covering approximately 25 million Danish samples.
+In 2018, the biobank housed approximately 9 million biological samples and a biobank register covering approximately 25 million Danish samples.